Blue Murder (miniseries): Episode two

 As evidence against Rogerson mounts, many of his former colleagues abandon him, but Neddy Smith remains loyal.
 After Sallie-Anne Huckstepp obtains tapes that implicate members of the NSW Police, Smith drowns her in a lake to prevent the evidence from surfacing.

 Rogerson appears on television to address some of the accusations.
 During an interview with Ray Martin on Willesee, Rogerson reveals that Smith has worked for him as an informant.
 Smith is furious, as he feels it will damage his criminal reputation.
 Soon after, an attempt is made on Smith's life, and he suspects Rogerson was involved.
 Rogerson professes his innocence, and while Smith believes this, he criticizes Rogerson for the many foolish decisions he has made, including the Warren Lanfranchi and Michael Drury shootings.
 Nonetheless, the two reconcile and continue to work together, often drinking heavily and becoming increasingly anti-social in their behaviour.

 Rogerson is dismissed from the NSW Police, and later charged by the Federal Police for white-collar offences.
 Without Rogerson's protection, Smith's "green light" privileges are terminated.
-Afterward, Smith is involved in a drunken traffic altercation, during which his accomplice stabs a motorist to death.
+Afterward, Smith is involved in a drunken traffic altercation during which Glen Flack, played by David Franklin, stabs a motorist to death.
 The next day, Rogerson meets with Smith and convinces him to surrender peacefully, reminding him to maintain his silence about their dealings.
 Smith concludes that Rogerson had, after all, been behind the attempt on his life, but he realises this was just the nature of the lives they led, and he feels no resentment towards his long-time friend.
 Smith surrenders to the police.